tiby312/dinotree_report/time_analysis.md

 rebalance_cost=(bin(n)+sort(e))*log2(n/bots_per_node);
 query_cost=(n/bots_per_node)(sweep_sort(e)+bi_sweep(e)*log2(n/bots_per_node))

-So things to notice about these functions.
-The bin function takes the entirety of n as input.
-Even though binning is fast (only have to put the bots into 3 buckets), it has to be applied to a large number of bots.
-By contract, the sorting function is done on on a smaller epsilon.

 The bijective sweep algorithm is less expensive than the sweep sort.
-The sweep sort algorithm has to check every body against every other in the slice that is passed to it.
+The sweep sort algorithm has to check every body against every other in theslice that is passed to it.
 By contrast, the bi_sweep() algorithm checks two slices of bots only against each other.

+# Space Complexity

 The space complexity, on the other hand, is much easier to figure out.